Bosen-Lian/bosen-lian.github.io/_pages/outreach.md

 <div class="row align-items-center">
 <div class="col-md-7" markdown="1">

-**RoboLab camp (2025)** — a K-5 lab tour and an ML-based robotics lecture (provided by our lab member).
+**RoboLab camp (2025)** — a K-5 lab tour and an ML-based robotics lecture (provided by our lab member), run by [Auburn Engineering K-12 Outreach](https://eng.auburn.edu/outreach/index).
 This introduced young students to AI and robotics through a real research lab, while giving a lab member early experience mentoring and communicating science to the public.

 </div>
 <div class="col-md-5 text-center" markdown="1">